Bicycle New England

 Overview

 The Showers Pass Transit Bike Pants are well constructed.
 They do seem to run a little small, so if your intent is to use these over your other pants, you should order at least one size above your normal size.
 Unlike Gore bike pants that have a back pocket, these pants don’t have any pockets.
-But, unlike the Gore bike pants, you won’t need to worry about the waist slipping down since the waistband is solid and you can also purchase some optional suspenders.
+But, unlike the Gore bike pants, you won’t need to worry about the waist slipping down since the waistband is solid.

 The articulation in the knee is another feature that frees you up to move easily while on your bike.
 You’ll also find it’s easy to adjust the lower leg area with the ankle zippers.
 The video above illustrates how easy it is to zip the lower legs when you need to put your shoes on or take these off.